 The seaport serves 750+ companies specializing in industries like automotive, logistics, trade. container shipping.
 Among the largest companies are Bosch, Siemens, Daher, Huawei, 3M, Decathlon, Adidas, Furukawa Electric, Renault Nissan, Fiat, Delphi Auto, Sogefi, Magnetti, Denso, Yazaki, Valeo.

-In early-November 2018, Kalmar subsidiary of the Finland-based Cargotec) signed a deal to deliver 2 rubber-tyred gantry cranes to EUROGATE (Europe's largest independent container terminal operator) for EUROGATE Tanger container terminal.
+In early-November 2018, Kalmar (subsidiary of the Finland-based Cargotec) signed a deal to deliver 2x rubber-tyred gantry cranes to EUROGATE (Europe's largest independent container terminal operator) for EUROGATE Tanger container terminal.

 - The new Kalmar cranes were scheduled for delivery in 2019-Q3.
 These cranes are 7+1 rows wide and 1-over-5 high, with lifting capacity 50 tons.

-Tangier Port Conversion project also included building cultural centers, hotels, residences, offices, shopping areas, restaurants and night clubs.
-Project's main purpose was to position the city and Tanger-Med Port (located in the heart of the city) as a leading Mediterranean cruise and yachting destination, as well as a place perfect for living, working and leisure.
+Tangier Port Conversion project also included building cultural centers, hotels, residences, offices, shopping areas, restaurants and nightclubs.
+The project's main purpose was to position the city and Tanger-Med Port (located in the heart of the city) as a leading Mediterranean cruise and yachting destination, as well as a place perfect for living, working and leisure.

 Tangier cruise terminal